 The inspector examined a sample of staff files and found that they met the requirements of the Regulations.
-Action previously required in relation to this had been addressed.
-The inspector reviewed the staff rosters and found that staffing arrangements were based on the needs of the residents and were sufficient to support and enable residents in their daily routines.
+The inspector reviewed the staff rosters and staffing arrangements which were based on the needs of the residents and, at the time of inspection, were sufficient to support and enable residents in their daily routines.
 The roster was flexible and changes were made on an ongoing basis in order to facilitate the varying schedules of all the residents.

 Records were maintained of staff training.
-These records showed that in addition to mandatory training staff members attended a range of other training in areas such as behaviours that challenge, first aid and medication management.
+These records showed that in addition to mandatory training, staff members attended a range of other training in areas such as behaviours that challenge, occupational first aid, report writing and medication management.
 Certificates of attendance were in the staff files and a training matrix was maintained.
 A large number of eLearning programmes had been developed to ensure that all staff had access to on-going training.
 Staff spoken with confirmed that there was a range of training available to them.
-They also stated that they received ongoing support and encouragement to attend relevant third level courses.